 Today, the C&MA focuses on planting churches in the United States and overseas.
-More than 800 missionaries and workers minister in 50-plus countries planting churches and training national church leaders, providing relief and development assistance, medical and dental care, and microenterprise projects.
-Nearly 2,000 churches in the U.S. minister Christ’s love to their communities and cities.
+Alliance international workers minister in 70 countries planting churches and training national church leaders, providing relief and development assistance, medical and dental care, and microenterprise projects.
+More than 2,000 churches in the U.S. minister Christ’s love to their communities and cities.

 The Founding Years (1887-1919)

 The C&MA grew out of the vision of Rev. A.B.
 Simpson, a Presbyterian pastor from Canada.
 Simpson believed that Christ was not only his Savior, but also his Sanctifier, and Healer through dramatic spiritual encounters that changed the direction of his life.
 Formed as a missionary society and not a denomination, early Alliance congregations were known as “branches” and were made up of members from most major denominations.
 Find out more about those early years where the movement began.